SightCall raises $42M for its AR-based visual assistance platform – TechCrunch

-Long before Covid-19 precipitated “digital transformation” across the world of work, customer services and support was built to run online and virtually.
+Long before COVID-19 precipitated “digital transformation” across the world of work, customer services and support was built to run online and virtually.
 Yet it too is undergoing an evolution supercharged by technology.

 Today, a startup called SightCall, which has built an augmented reality platform to help field service teams, the companies they work for, and their customers carry out technical and mechanical maintenance or repairs more effectively, is announcing $42 million in funding, money that it plans to use to invest in its tech stack with more artificial intelligence tools and expanding its client base.